iTaxoTools/haplostats/README.md

 ```
 # Two specimens of different species, with two alleles each.
 # There are three haplotypes in total.
 There is a single field
-# of recombination (FOR), as the specimens are connected through
+# for recombination (FFR), as the specimens are connected through
 # a common sequence: 'ACT'.

 stats.add('mysteriosa', ['ACT', 'ACC'])